How to Use SUMIF, COUNTIF and AVERAGEIF Functions in Excel: 3 Methods

 • Glass = Criteria (As we only want the total price of Glass)

-The function counts the cells where this criterion is met and then returns it to the formulated cell.
+The function counts the cells where this criterion is met and returns it to the formulated cell.

 Excel COUNTIF Function